dewetblomerus/mediate-talk/medite-slides.md

 You have three large pieces to choose

-1. Present to user (web, mobile, hardware)
+1. Present to user (web, mobile, desktop, hardware)
 1. Logic (programming language or no/low-code platform)
 1. Data Store (Database)